CaptainHottub/macro_keyboard/readme.md

 ![alt text](https://github.com/CaptainHottub/macro_keyboard/blob/master/Images/macro_keyboard.jpg?raw=true)

-Hi UBCV, if you were wondering, this is one of Taylor McLaughlin's git hub repositories.

 It receives text from the microcontroller over USB serial and it executes macros and some more complex stuff.

 I'm doing this instead of using QMK or having the microcontroller send keystrokes because it allows me to do some more complex things.